twofingerrightclick/svdoever.github.io/src/pages/Sitecore-93-SXA-custom-rendering.md

 ---
-title: Creating Sitecore SXA 9.3+ custom renderings
+title: Creating Sitecore SXA 9.3+ renderings without C#
 date: '2020-08-13'
 spoiler: Creating custom renderings can be done completely without adding C# code.
 In this post, we explore how to create a new SXA Toolbox section and a new rendering through the Sitecore web interface.
 ---